Pay Attention To This Indie Movie Full Of Future Oscar Winners

 No coming of age tale would be complete without a little bit of romance.
 Lucas Hedges stars opposite Ronan as a charming but bumbling suitor, and Timothée Chalamet (who you'll recognize from the upcoming film Call Me By Your Name) also appears as a brooding musician that Lady Bird can't help but fall for.
 Mostly, however, Lady Bird is a story about transition, and the tensions that arise when you're ready to spread your wings but don't quite know how.

-The film, which also features newcomer Beanie Feldstein (Neighbors 2: Sorority Rising), isn't slated to hit theaters in the U.S. until November 10, but hopefully this is the first of many sneak peeks we'll get of this film that's sure to rocket the already incredible cast into Oscars stardom.
+The film, which also features newcomer Beanie Feldstein (Neighbors 2: Sorority Rising), isn't slated to hit cinemas in the US until November 10 (UK release TBC), but hopefully this is the first of many sneak peeks we'll get of this film that's sure to rocket the already incredible cast into Oscars stardom.
 Watch the trailer below!

 Advertisement